Limit Login Attempts Reloaded Plugin

 Block excessive login attempts and protect your site against brute force attacks.
 Simple, yet powerful tools to improve site performance.

-Limit Login Attempts Reloaded Premium Cloud App
+Limit Login Attempts Reloaded Premium (Try Free with Micro Cloud)

 • Sucuri compatibility.